Andresmelek/Localstorage.js/README.md

 # Localstorage.js

-This project works with local stoarge in JavaScript
+- This project works with local stoarge in JavaScript
+- Adding and removing tweets.
 ---
 | File | Description |
 | --- | --- |